-FAAM CORE Rosemount/Goodrich type 102 Total Air Temperature sensors, deiced and non-deiced models
+FAAM CORE Rosemount/Goodrich type 102 Total Air Temperature probes, deiced and non-deiced models

 The report from the first Temperature working group is available here:

-The following document details the probes fitted to the FAAM aircraft, and is available from Goodrich
+The Goodrich Total Temperature Sensors Technical Report 5755 (Revision C 1994) details the probe housings fitted to the FAAM aircraft, and is available from UTC Aerospace.

 Data from both probes are reported at 32Hz.
-FAAM processing simply applies standard calibration corrections (including dynamic heating, recovery factors etc) to the measured resistance of the probe, and reports this as temperature.
-Owing to their design, the probes exhibit a relatively complex time response to changes in ambient temperature, comprising two distinct components.
-The platinum wire itself responds relatively quickly, but is affected by conduction from the loom supports throughout its length.
-Overall, 1s is FAAM's estimate for response time of the probes as per the standard processing.
+FAAM processing simply applies standard calibration corrections (including dynamic heating, recovery factors etc.) to the measured resistance of the probe, and reports this as true air temperature.

 |Deiced (right and) non-deiced housings||platinum loom-type probe element||probe assembly|